ryankooy/pre-class-drills/README.md

 </p>
 </details>

 ### 19. Write a function that takes an array of numbers and a function as parameters.
-The function paremeter should do something to a numbers (increment, double, decrement, etc) and return the result.
+The function parameter should do something to a numbers (increment, double, decrement, etc) and return the result.
 Your function should return the array that results from applying the function parameter to each element in the number array.
 ```
 Ex:
 Input: [1,2,3]  function(num) { return num * 2 }